Juan Manuel de Cagigal: Early career

 Cagigal joined the Asturias Infantry Regiment as a cadet in 1767 and was promoted to sub-lieutenant in 1772.
 He saw action in the Spanish–Portuguese War (1776–1777), under Pedro de Cevallos, at Santa Catarina Island and at Montevideo.
 In 1777, he was promoted to captain.
 Returning to Spain, he took part in the Great Siege of Gibraltar 1777.
 In 1781, he was sent to Santo Domingo, as part of the expedition to take Jamaica.
-He was promoted to lieutenent colonel in 1783, and appointed sargento mayor of the Zamora Regiment in 1791.
+He was promoted to lieutenant colonel in 1783, and appointed sargento mayor of the Zamora Regiment in 1791.

 He was promoted to Infantry brigadier in the general promotion of 1795, which conferred upon him the command of his regiment.
 In 1796, he was appointed lieutenant colonel of the Volunteer Infantry Regiment of the State and in early July took part in the defence of Cádiz during the Royal Navy's Assault on Cádiz in 1797.